JordanJLopez/java-kafka-client/README.md

 // Spans created by the tracingProducer will now have "CUSTOM_PRODUCER_NAME" as the span name.

-// Create BiFunction for the KafkaConsumer that operates on (String operationName, ConsumerRecord consumerRecord)
+// Create BiFunction for the KafkaConsumer that operates on
+// (String operationName, ConsumerRecord consumerRecord) and
-// and returns a String to be used as the name BiFunction<String, ConsumerRecord, String> consumerSpanNameProvider =
+// returns a String to be used as the name BiFunction<String, ConsumerRecord, String> consumerSpanNameProvider =
     (operationName, consumerRecord) -> operationName.toUpperCase();
 // Instantiate KafkaConsumer